– Activities to avoid and change,

 Activities To Avoid or Change:

 Avoid postures where you jut your chin forward and compress the top of the neck.
 This is more than just looking at the computer.
-This also happens to people like counselors that lean forward to listen or people that watch screens up high in airports.
+This also happens to people like counselors who lean forward to listening.
+As well, a friend got this watching screens up high while waiting in an airport.
 You get the idea.

 For Temporary Relief:

-This Ice Pack in a Pillow is a useful tool for relief.
+This Ice Pack in a Pillow is a valuable tool for relief.
 I have one and use it when I have a few minutes to relax in a seated position.
-After a few minutes, my neck loosens with just a little side to side movement.
-IT is calming to stay on the ice pillow until I’ve reached 15 or 20 minutes.
-No Need to worry about falling asleep on it as the pack loses its cool after 15 minutes or so.
+After a few minutes, my neck loosens with just a little side-to-side movement.
+It is calming to stay on the ice pillow until I’ve reached 15 or 20 minutes.
+You don’t need to worry about falling asleep on it.
+Fortunately, the pack loses its cool after 15 minutes or so.
 It’s available on Amazon.